Mitochondrial Stem Cell Research

 The MMN group led by Prof. Laurence Bindoff is also part of the Neuro-SysMed, Center of Excellence for Clinical Research in Neurological Diseases, located in the Department of Neurology, Haukeland University Hospital.
 Our work with stem cells is led by senior researcher Kristina Xiao Liang as a team leader and done in close collaboration with Gareth Sullivan, University of Oslo.

-We are using stem-cells transformed from the patient’s own fibroblasts to study POLG related disease.
-These “induced pluripotent stem cells” (iPSC) offer a unique opportunity to model human disease in a renewable and tissue specific manner.
-Thus far we have successfully generated cardiomyocytes, hepatocytes and neurones from these iPS cells.
+We are using stem-cells transformed from the patient’s own fibroblasts to study the mitochondrial disease caused by POLG mutations.
+These “induced pluripotent stem cells” (iPSC) offer a unique opportunity to model human disease in a renewable and tissue-specific manner.
+Thus far we have successfully generated neurones and all glial cell types, cardiomyocytes, and hepatocytes from these iPSCs.

 The group’s current research aims are to perform in vitro iPSC-based model system research to increase the knowledge in POLG diseases and to identify the mechanisms underlying this common type of mitochondrial disease.
 From this work, we will develop an iPSC-based platform to test the therapeutic agents.